Your options for legal or financial advice on divorce or dissolution

 Using an actuary

 An actuary is a specialist who can provide an accurate valuation of a final salary or other salary-related pension.
-Working out the true value of one of these pensions can be complicated and it’s not something a family law solicitor would be able to do.
+Working out the true value of these pensions can be complicated.
+It’s not something a family law solicitor would be able to do.

 - Useful for valuing pensions that can be complicated to assess.